paulmartin91/CardGame/README.md

 - ~~Lobby message board timestamps and user input~~ ✔

 Game Page
-- Make the game page
 - Style
-- Find a set of card image files to use
+- ~~Find a set of card image files to use~~ ✔
+- Create a table space for active cards
+- Players need positions that are visible
+- Dealer needs to switch around players
+- Player cards need to be visible, but blind to other players
+- Play card function
+- Keep message board constant between lobby and game page
+- Actions need to be visible for all players